nichcode/PAL/CODE_OF_CONDUCT.md

 # Code of Conduct

-PAL aims to provide a respectful and productive environment for all contributors.
+PAL aims to provide a respectful, productive and positive environment for all contributors and maintainers.
 To ensure this, everyone participating in the project — on GitHub issues, discussions, pull requests, or community channels — is expected to follow this Code of Conduct.